MarsBased/handbook/sections/operations.md

 Mostly, we've got three big categories of operations.

 * __Accounting & numbers__: All things related to bookkeeping, accounting, reports and all that jazz is mostly spearheaded by Jordi.
-We've got an accountant company we outsource big part of this, Altisent, and Leire helps Jordi with this area too.
+We've got an accountant company we outsource big part of this to, Altisent, and Leire helps Jordi with this area too.
 * __People operations__: Otherwise known as HR & administration, mostly commandeered by Leire.
 She is the ultimate enabler of everyone in the company and a pivotal role, central to all.
-* __Marketing and sales__: Àlex to command this part.
-Jordi and Xavi (and some devs occasionally) step in to help with the confection of proposals for clients, and Leire helps with the organisation of events and the newsletters.
+* __Marketing and sales__: Àlex leads these areas.
+Jordi and Xavi (and some developers, occasionally) step in to help with the confection of proposals for clients, and Leire helps with the organisation of events and the newsletters.

 ## Accounting & numbers